quail-ink/docs.quail.ink/docs/writer/compose-online.md

 For example:

-- Article Title: "Introduction to Quail: Understanding Quail in Five Minutes"
+- Article Title: `Introduction to Quail: Understanding Quail in Five Minutes`
-- Article Alias: "quail-introduction-five-minutes-to-understand-quail"
+- Article Alias: `quail-introduction-five-minutes-to-understand-quail`

 Quail provides a feature to automatically generate article aliases.
 You can click the "AI Guess" magic wand button on the right side of the article alias input box, and Quail will automatically generate an article alias based on the article title.